St Edward's School, Oxford

 The 100-acre site is divided into ‘Quad side’, where most of the action takes place, and ‘Field side’ where the sports centre, fields, pitches and further boarding are located.
 As this is technically an urban school, there’s no grand entrance and parking is tight, but around the gatehouse corner you’ll find fine Victorian red-brick buildings surrounding Oxford’s second-largest quad (dug up for air raid shelters during the Second World War).

-Alastair Chirnside, the 14th warden of St Edward’s, took up the post in 2021, arriving from Harrow and with stints at Eton and as a City fund manager under his belt.
+Alastair Chirnside, the 14th warden of St Edward’s Oxford (or Teddies), took up the post in 2021, arriving from Harrow and with stints at Eton and as a City fund manager under his belt.
 He combines professional amiability with a steely ambition that would reassure parents who want both pastoral warmth and scholarly rigour.
-With the meticulous David Flower as his academic right-hand man, he is ‘all over it’ from strategic blue-sky thinking to the nuts and bolts of the student curriculum.
+With two meticulous, passionate and experienced sub-wardens at his side, he is ‘all over it’ from strategic blue-sky thinking to the nuts and bolts of the student curriculum.

 Mr Chirnside’s ambition for ‘more visibility’ when he first arrived is certainly bearing fruit, but what’s impressive is that the increased focus on strengthening and celebrating their academic credentials has not lessened his quest for the broad range of skills needed to ‘develop fledgling learners into undergraduates’.

-He has instigated a project interviewing leavers five and 10 years later in order to establish where Teddies has helped them in getting to where they are or to highlight areas where the school could have done more to prepare them.
-It’s evidence of his understanding that the here and now is only one part of the impact a school can have.
-Similarly, Mr Chirnside acknowledges that exams are important to open up opportunities, but how can the school help pupils develop the skills needed to maximise on those?
-‘What kind of person do pupils become and what part did the school play in shaping that – do they read books, do they stand by their friends, do they make tough decisions, are they always kind?’
-Teddies works hard to help pupils take responsibility for their own learning, focusing on their own personal effort rather than any one predetermined standard and giving them the motivation to do it.
+He has instigated a project interviewing leavers five and 10 years later in order to establish where Teddies has helped them in getting to where they are, or to highlight areas where the school could have done more to prepare them.
+It’s evidence of his understanding that the here and now is only one part of the impact a school can have, and he must undoubtedly take pride in reading pupil reflections such as ‘as I leave Teddies, I am taking away a version of myself that I am proud of and happy to be’.
+St Edward's Oxford works hard to help pupils take responsibility for their own learning, focusing on their own personal effort rather than any one predetermined standard and giving them the motivation to do it.
 ‘We don’t want pupils to think that they could have tried harder’.
 Ultimately, he says, ‘the most important skill is emotional intelligence as life will always be about people’.

 There are more than 40 nationalities here from all corners of the globe, but careful integration is key – whether that’s placement of overseas boarders across the houses or ensuring that prep-school cohorts are dispersed.